quinnzshen/knightboard/README.md

 priority_within_queue = currentPath.totalWeight + estimatedCostToGoal;
 ```

 By creating this heuristic, we were now prioritizing the exploration of paths that would also take us further away from the goal id.
 This encouraged the Best-First-Search (A\*) to explore as far as possible (exploring all corners of the board) before reaching the goal.
+The best way to estimate my cost to goal was to utilize my Djikstra's algorithm and determine how many moves (vs. weight) it would take me reach the goal in the current state.